 Partnerships & Collaborations

-Newsoara BioPharm Co., Ltd. (Newsoara) - China Regional Partnership
+Newsoara BioPharma Co., Ltd. (Newsoara) - China Regional Partnership

 National Cancer Institute (NCI) Clinical Research and Development Collaboration

 In 2020, Zenith and NCI executed a cooperative and research collaboration agreement to develop ZEN-3694 for multiple oncology indications with different targeted combination agents.
-The collaboration will benefit from NCI’s extensive clinical development and regulatory infrastructure and the majority of the costs associated with the collaboration trials will be funded by NCI.
-The first clinical trial will test the combination of ZEN-3694 and Bristol Myers Squibb’s immune checkpoint inhibitors, nivolumab and ipilmumab, in resistant ovarian cancer.
-Additional trials are in the planning stages.
+The collaboration will benefit from NCI’s extensive clinical development and regulatory infrastructure and most of the costs associated with the collaboration trials will be funded by NCI.
+Through this collaboration, ZEN-3694 is being evaluated in 10 clinical trials for safety and efficacy in multiple oncology indications with significant unmet need.
 More information can be found HERE.

 University of California San Francisco / Merck Collaboration – mCRPC

-UCSF is collaborating with Zenith and Merck to test the combination of ZEN-3694 + Merck’s immune checkpoint inhibitor, pembrolizumab, in metastatic castration-resistant prostate cancer patients who are androgen receptor signaling independent.
-In this Phase 2 clinical trial, patients will be dosed with a triple combination of ZEN-3694, Merck’s pembrolizumab and Pfizer’s enzalutamide.
+UCSF is collaborating with Zenith and Merck to test the combination of ZEN-3694 + Merck’s immune checkpoint inhibitor, pembrolizumab, in metastatic castration-resistant prostate cancer patients who are androgen receptor pathway independent.
+This Phase 2 clinical trial led by Dr. Rahul Aggarwal at UCSF is evaluating the triple combination of ZEN-3694, pembrolizumab and Pfizer’s enzalutamide.
 Additional information on this clinical trial can be accessed HERE.

 Sanjay Lakhotia, Ph.D., MBA